Investing News NetworkYour trusted source for investing success

 For example, at the end of 2017, analysts thought a decrease in natural gas production could reduce inventories and drive up demand; other experts expected prices to remain low over the next few years.
 2020 seemed to prove the latter camp correct — natural gas prices stayed at historic lows, with COVID-19 wreaking havoc on energy commodities across the board.

-"The outlook for gas markets remains clouded, not least because of Russia’s reckless and unpredictable conduct, which has shattered its reputation as a reliable supplier.
-But all the signs point to markets remaining very tight well into 2023," notes the International Energy Association in its Q4 2022 gas market report.
+In a turn of events, 2021 set the bull market running, and 2022 only brought higher and higher prices for natural gas.
+"The outlook for gas markets remains clouded, not least because of Russia’s reckless and unpredictable conduct, which has shattered its reputation as a reliable supplier," notes the International Energy Association (IEA) in a Q4 2022 report.
+Record-high gas prices had the most impact in Europe and Asia amid lower-than-average inventory levels.

 It's also important to keep an eye on issues related to hydraulic fracturing.
 The process, commonly known as fracking, is used to extract shale gas deposits from the ground.
 It has come under fire in recent years for its environmental impact.